North Korean leader Kim Jong Un meets with Russian defense minister to discuss military cooperation

 On Wednesday, Shoigu also held talks with North Korean Defense Minister Kang Sun Nam that were aimed at “strengthening cooperation between our defense departments,” Russia’s Defense Ministry said in a statement.

-KCNA reported that at a reception hosted by Kang, Shoigu praised the North Korean People’s Army under the leadership of Kim, saying it “has become the strongest army in the world.”
+KCNA reported that Kang while hosting a reception for Shoigu expressed support for the “just struggle of the Russian army” to defend the country’s sovereignty and security, in an apparent reference to Russia’s war on Ukraine.
+The agency said Shoigu during the event praised the North Korean People’s Army under the leadership of Kim, saying it “has become the strongest army in the world.”
 Russian media reports did not include that comment.

 The Korean War was triggered by a surprise North Korean attack on the South in June 1950.
 The North was supported by Chinese troops and the then-Soviet air force.
 South Korea, the United States, and troops from various nations under the direction of the United Nations fought to push back the invasion.